2014 United States House of Representatives elections in New Mexico

 The 2014 United States House of Representatives elections in New Mexico were held on Tuesday, November 4, 2014 to elect the three U.S. representatives from the state of New Mexico, one from each of the state's three congressional districts.
-The elections coincided with the elections of other federal and state offices, including the Governor of New Mexico and a United States Senator.
+The elections coincided with the elections of other federal and state offices, including the governor of New Mexico and a United States senator.

 Overview

 Results of the 2014 United States House of Representatives elections in New Mexico by district:

 District 1

 The 1st district includes the central area of New Mexico, including almost three-fourths of Albuquerque.
-The incumbent is Democrat Michelle Lujan Grisham, who has represented the district since 2013.
+Incumbent Democrat Michelle Lujan Grisham, who had represented the district since 2013, ran for re-election.
 She was elected with 59% of the vote in 2012, succeeding retiring Democratic incumbent Martin Heinrich.
 The district has a PVI of D+7.

-Republicans Michael Frese and Richard Priem are also running.